hopsoft/universalid/README.md

       <img alt="Twitter Follow" src="https://img.shields.io/twitter/url?label=%40hopsoft&style=social&url=https%3A%2F%2Ftwitter.com%2Fhopsoft">
     </a>
   </p>
-  <h2 align="center">Powerful Web-Safe Portability for Ruby Objects</h2>
+  <h2 align="center">URL-Safe Portability for Ruby Objects</h2>
 </p>

-Universal ID is a Ruby library that supports recursive serialization/deserialization of any Ruby object to/from a URL-safe Base64 URI.
-The encoded payload can be transported across process boundaries and can also be used in standard web URLs.
+**Universal ID** is a Ruby library that introduces **recursive serialization** for any Ruby object to/from a URL-safe string.
+The encoded object can easily be marshaled across process boundaries to support a wide variety of use cases.

-UID is built on top of [MessagePack](https://msgpack.org/) and [Brotli](https://github.com/google/brotli) _(a combo built for speed and best-in-class data compression)_.
+Universal ID is built on top of [MessagePack](https://msgpack.org/) and [Brotli](https://github.com/google/brotli) _(a combo built for speed and best-in-class data compression)_.

 ## Use Cases